biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 ## Guacamole Setup
 ### Setup a local admin account
 Once you've got the container made, a default admin user has automatically been created, the username and password are both `guacadmin`.
+You can access the Guacamole dashboard either from the proxy address you set up, or he ip and port of the container `http://<your.container.ip>.com:8080`.
 Once you have logged into guacamole, go to the settings and add a new local admin user with all of the admin rights, then log into the new account and delete `guacadmin`.

 ### Add RDS host
 Next, go to the connections tab to configure the connection to the Windows host we set up earlier.